bcgov/platform-developer-docs/bc-government-organizations-in-github.md

 ---
-title: BC Government Organizations in Github
+title: BC Government organizations in Github

 description: Describes the different BC Government organizations in GitHub and how to access them.